ceres-solver/ceres-solver/docs/source/introduction.rst

    c.
 Specialized solvers for bundle adjustment problems in computer
       vision.

    d.
-Iterative linear solvers with perconditioners for general sparse
+Iterative linear solvers with preconditioners for general sparse
       and bundle adjustment problems.

 #.
 Portable: Runs on Linux, Windows, Mac OS X and Android.
 An iOS port is